Leadership traits define an organization and correlate with profitability and success.

 1. Adaptable

-With technology driving change faster than ever, managers must constantly develop and adapt to new ways of working.
-Being able to quickly pick up new skills and take change in stride is indispensable.
+With technology driving change faster than ever, and the political, economic and business climate being equally fluid, leaders must constantly develop and adapt to new ways of working, meet emerging challenges, and react to new situations.
+The ability to quickly pick up new skills and take change in stride is one of the most important leadership qualities today, particularly as AI upends our workplaces.

-A curious nature and love of strategy are the holy grail of leadership, and they make adapting to industry changes easier and more intuitive.
+A curious nature and a love of strategy make adapting to industry changes easier and more intuitive.
 At the organizational level, being adaptable means understanding that objectives, schedules and plans are subject to change.
-As such, developing adaptability allows you to pivot when necessary and take the best course of action in any given situation.
+Developing this leadership quality allows you to pivot when necessary and take the best course of action in any given situation.

 How to cultivate this leadership trait: